bancho22/ai-pwa-challenge/README.md

 # 🃏 Machine Learning Playing Card Detection Challenge
-Within the `./App.js` file, a file input for images is available.
-Once uploaded, the image is saved in the React state and previewed on-screen.
+Within the `./App.js` file, a webcam input stream is available.
+Currently, it is set up to feed the data to `coco-ssd`'s object detection model.
+Our goal now is to feed the data to the freshly-ported from python [card recognizer models](https://github.com/dharm1k987/Card_Recognizer). 😊
-Please let your imaginations run wild with TensorFlow now. 😊